lsst-sitcom/sitcomtn-157/index.rst

 Science Verification Workflow Overview
 **************************************

-SV ensure that the Rubin Observatory meets its scientific performance goals.
-The workflow includes defining goals, acquiring data, processing it, and validating results.
+SV ensures that the as-built Rubin Observatory is capable of meeting the scientific performance goals of the 10-year LSST survey.
+The workflow includes defining goals, data acquisition, data processing and analysis, and comparing results with requirement specifications.

 Workflow Steps